-12. Luxottica has expended substantial time, money, and other resources in advertising and promoting the RAY-BAN Trademarks.
+- 12. The RAY-BAN Trademarks are famous marks, as that term is used in 15 U.S.C. § 1125(c)(1), and have been continuously used and never abandoned.
+The innovative marketing and product designs of the Ray-Ban Products have enabled the Ray-Ban brand to achieve widespread recognition and fame and have made the RAY-BAN Trademarks some of the most well-known marks in the sun and prescription eyewear industry.
+The widespread fame, outstanding reputation, and significant goodwill associated with the Ray-Ban brand have made the RAY-BAN Trademarks valuable assets of Luxottica. - 13.
+Luxottica has expended substantial time, money, and other resources in advertising and promoting the RAY-BAN Trademarks.
 In fact, Luxottica has expended millions of dollars annually in advertising, promoting and marketing featuring the RAY-BAN Trademarks.
 Ray-Ban Products have also been the subject of extensive unsolicited publicity resulting from their high-quality, innovative designs.
 As a result, products bearing the RAY-BAN Trademarks are widely recognized and exclusively associated by consumers, the public, and the trade as being high-quality products sourced from Luxottica.
 Ray-Ban Products have become among the most popular of their kind in the U.S. and the world.
 The RAY-BAN Trademarks have achieved tremendous fame and recognition which has only added to the inherent distinctiveness of the marks.
 Id.
-As such, the goodwill associated with the RAY-BAN Trademarks is of incalculable and inestimable value to Luxottica.

-13. Genuine Ray-Ban Products are sold only through authorized retail channels and are recognized by the public as being exclusively associated with the Ray-Ban brand.

-14. Since at least as early as 2009, genuine Ray-Ban Products have been promoted and sold at the official Ray-Ban.com website.
+As such, the goodwill associated with the RAY-BAN Trademarks is of incalculable and inestimable value to Luxottica. - 14.
+Genuine Ray-Ban Products are sold only through authorized retail channels and are recognized by the public as being exclusively associated with the Ray-Ban brand. - 15.
+Since at least as early as 2009, Ray-Ban Products have been promoted and sold at the Ray-Ban.com website.
 Sales of Ray-Ban Products via the Ray-Ban.com website are significant.
 The Ray-Ban.com website features proprietary content, images and designs exclusive to the Ray-Ban brand.